 “We loved the scene at Smithereen Farms, the community centered folks there are doing great work in this farflung locale!
 The view of the ocean and walk down to the tidal flats does not disappoint!”

 “Gorgeous farm, welcoming hosts, delicious fresh produce and great products, what more could you ask for?
 Already can’t wait to return!
 Thanks for making our trip so special.”

 “Well-maintained tent platforms on a lovely organic farm.
 We found Smithereen Farm to be an excellent home base for exploring Downeast Maine.
 We appreciated the outdoor shower, sink, and composting toilet.
 Don’t miss the Reversing Falls just down the road!”

 Ecology and Recreation

-Kayaking, hiking, biking, small boats, clambakes, bird watching, foraging fruit and wild foods, swimming in lakes, endless beach walks and nary a traffic light.
-More than a quarter of Washington County is under some kind of conservation protection, with the Cutler Coast, Moosehorn Wildlife Refuge, Downeast Salmon Federation, Downeast Coastal Conservancy, Maine Coast Heritage Trust, Grand Lakes Stream Trust, Nature Conservancy, Maine Islands Land Trust … plenty! of camping, and exploring, and plenty of terns, eagles, gannets, shearlings, plovers, puffins, petrals, eiders, shearwaters, loons, herons, black ducks.
-You can watch them race up and down the surf, fluttering up in great clusters to feed, and out on the water amongst the whales, dolphins and massive schools of herring and mackerel.
+Kayaking, hiking, biking, small boating adventures, clambakes, bird watching, foraging fruit and wild foods, swimming in lakes, endless beach walks with nary a traffic light are all activities you’ll enjoy during your stay here.
+More than a quarter of Washington County is under some kind of conservation protection, with the Cutler Coast, Moosehorn Wildlife Refuge, Downeast Salmon Federation, Downeast Coastal Conservancy, Maine Coast Heritage Trust, Grand Lakes Stream Trust, Nature Conservancy, Maine Islands Land Trust … plenty of room for and exploring, and plenty of terns, eagles, gannets, shearlings, plovers, puffins, petrals, eiders, shearwaters, loons, herons, and black ducks.
+You can watch them race up and down the surf, fluttering up in great clusters to feed, and out on the water amongst the whales, dolphins, and massive schools of herring and mackerel.